-CLICK HERE FOR A LIST OF AGNOSTIC AA MEETINGS IN THE TORONTO AREA
+CLICK HERE FOR A LIST OF AGNOSTIC AA MEETINGS IN THE TORONTO AREA (Incomplete as of 01AUG2019)

-The long form of Tradition 3
+Long form of Tradition 3

 "Our membership ought to include all who suffer from alcoholism.
 Hence we may refuse none who wish to recover.
 Nor ought A.A. membership